jbock-java/jbock/README.md

 * No reflection, purely static analysis.
 * No runtime dependency.
 The generated code is self-contained.
-* Convenient, flexible property binding via constructor
+* Convenient, flexible property binding via constructor.
-* Stupidly simple: `String` and `boolean` only.
+* Deliberately simple: `String` and `boolean` only.
   No <em>converters</em>, no <em>default values</em>, no <em>required</em>.

 ### Features